 – Grade 3: complete muscle tear and complete functional loss

-In Dublin Sports Injury Clinic is a Physical Therapy Clinic based in Pearse Street, Dublin 2.
+Dublin Sports Injury Clinic is a Physical Therapy Clinic based in Pearse Street, Dublin 2.
 In Our clinic, we are treating many patients with groin pain.
 While they are getting pain free, we explore the mechanism of the injury and highlight the root of their injury.
 Strengthening exercises will be a key part of our rehabilitation program.
 We will prescribe relative rest or modified activities if you needed.

 Disclaimer: This article is for information only and should not be used for the diagnosis or treatment of medical conditions.
 You can contact us if you would like to book an appointment or get some advice from our therapist.